1adrianb/face-alignment-training/README.md

 ## Acknowledgements

-This pipeline is build around the ImageNet training code avaialable at <https://github.com/facebook/fb.resnet.torch>
+This pipeline is build around the ImageNet training code avaialable at <https://github.com/facebook/fb.resnet.torch> and HourGlass(HG) code available at https://github.com/anewell/pose-hg-train